doasync/font-ranger/README.md

 Usage
 -----

 `npx` - an official npm tool to run packages.
-Use it to run `font-ranger` without installation (or local copy is used if installed):
+Use it to run `font-ranger` without installation (or with local installation):

 ```bash
 npx font-ranger --help